Homework 3 — Blue Bikes: Tables

 Load the Bluebikes data from the CSV file into a table.
 Define a table called bike-table

-with the appropriate column names and types
+with the appropriate column names and types.
+Be sure to include sanitize

 Problem 2